dialog-semiconductor/py_ble_manager/README.md

 4. Open a command prompt or terminal and navigate to the repository on your PC.

-5. Setup a virtual envirornment by calling: `<path_to/python_gtl_thread>$ py -3.10 -m venv ./venv`.
+5. Setup a virtual envirornment by calling: `<path_to/python_gtl_thread>$ python -m venv ./venv`.
 Note this library has been tested with Python v3.10.5.
-To create a virtual enviornment that uses Python 3.10.5, you must already have Python 3.10.5 downloaded on your computer.
+To create a virtual enviornment that uses Python 3.10.5, you must already have Python 3.10.5 downloaded on your computer and configured in your PATH.
 You can download it from the [python website](https://www.python.org/downloads/release/python-3105/).

 6. Activate the virtual enviornment.
 The specific command depends on your operating system.
 From a windows command prompt call: `<path_to_venv>\Scripts\activate.bat`